tanepiper/jquery.ui.pwstrength/README.md

   Default: `["Weak", "Normal", "Medium", "Strong", "Very Strong"]` (Array)

-  The display names for the verdicts related to the progressClass
+  The display names for the verdicts related to the progressClass.

 * __scores__:

   Default: `[17, 26, 40, 50]` (Array)

-  The scores used to determine what progressClass and verdicts to display
+  The scores used to determine what progressClass and verdicts to display.

 * __showVerdicts__:

   Default: `true` (Boolean)

-  Determines if the verdicts are displayed on the progress bar or not
+  Determines if the verdicts are displayed on the progress bar or not.

-* __showVerdictsInitially__:

-  Default: `false` (Boolean)

-  Determines if the verdicts are displayed before the user introduces a letter, for this setting to take effect, `showVerdicts` must be `true`

 * __container__: